Acceleration of Convergence of Some Infinite Sequences $\boldsymbol{\{A_n\}}$ Whose Asymptotic Expansions Involve Fractional Powers of $\boldsymbol{n}$ via the $\tilde{d}^{(m)}$ transformation: Introduction

 The summation of infinite series $\sum^\infty_{n=1}a_n$, where the terms $a_n$ are in general complex and have asymptotic expansions (as $n\to\infty$) involving powers of $n^{-1/m}$ for positive integers $m$, has been of some interest.
 Due to their complex analytical nature, however, the rigorous study of such series has been the subject of very few works.
 See Birkhoff \cite{Birkhoff:1930:FTI} and Birkhoff and Trjitzinsky \cite{Birkhoff:1932:ATS}.
 For a brief summary of these works, see Wimp \cite{Wimp:1974:SSW}, \cite[Section 1.7]{Wimp:1981:STA}.

 In this work, we deal with those infinite series $\sum^\infty_{n=1}a_n$, whether convergent or divergent, for which $\{a_n\}$ belong to a class of sequences denoted $\tilde{\bf b}^{(m)}$.
-These series were first studied in detail in Sidi \cite[Section 6.7]{Sidi:2003:PEM}, where an extrapolation method denoted the $\tilde{d}^{(m)}$ transformation to accelerate their convergence (actually, to accelerate the convergence of the sequence $\{A_n\}$ of the partial sums $A_n=\sum^n_{k=1}a_k$, $n=1,2,\ldots$) was also developed.
+These series were first studied in detail in Sidi \cite[Section 6.6]{Sidi:2003:PEM}, where an extrapolation method denoted the $\tilde{d}^{(m)}$ transformation to accelerate their convergence (actually, to accelerate the convergence of the sequence $\{A_n\}$ of the partial sums $A_n=\sum^n_{k=1}a_k$, $n=1,2,\ldots$) was also developed.
 This transformation is very effective also when these series diverge; in such cases, it produces approximations to the antilimits of the series treated.
-Practically speaking, the sequences $\{a_n\}$ in $\tilde{\bf b}^{(m)}$ are such the $a_n$ have asymptotic expansions that can be expressed in the form \beq a_n\sim[\Gamma(n)]^{s/m}\exp\left[Q(n)\right]\sum^\infty_{i=0}w_i n^{\gamma-i/m}\quad\text{as $n\to\infty$},\eeq where $\Gamma(z)$ is the gamma function, $m\geq1$ is an arbitrary integer, $Q(n)$ is either identically zero or is a polynomial of degree at most $m\geq1$ in $n^{1/m}$ given as in \beq Q(n)=\sum^{m-1}_{i=0}\theta_in^{1-i/m},\footnote{Clearly, $Q(n)\equiv0$ takes place when $\theta_i=0$, $i=0,1,\ldots,m-1.$}\eeq $s$ is an arbitrary integer, and $\gamma$ is an arbitrary complex number.
+Practically speaking, a sequence $\{a_n\}$ is in $\tilde{\bf b}^{(m)}$, $m\geq1$ being an integer, if $a_n$ has an asymptotic expansion that {\em can be expressed} in the form \beq a_n\sim[\Gamma(n)]^{s/m}\exp\left[Q(n)\right]\sum^\infty_{i=0}w_i n^{\gamma-i/m}\quad\text{as $n\to\infty$},\eeq where \begin{enumerate} \item$\Gamma(z)$ is the gamma function, \item $s$ is an arbitrary integer, positive, negative, or zero, \item $Q(n)$ is either identically zero or is a polynomial of degree at most $m$ in $n^{1/m}$, expressed as in \beq Q(n)=\sum^{m-1}_{i=0}\theta_in^{1-i/m},\eeq $\theta_0,\theta_1,\ldots,\theta_{m-1}$ being real or complex constants,\footnote{Clearly, $Q(n)\equiv0$ takes place when $\theta_i=0$, $i=0,1,\ldots,m-1.$} \item $\gamma$ is an arbitrary real or complex number. \end{enumerate}